nbalakr2/Data-Mining-Project-1/README.md

 ## Impact Section
 This project raises awareness about hearing health and prevention, especially for younger populations exposed to high-volume music.

+Why this matters.
+These visuals underline a practical point, that hearing loss isn’t a sudden drop, it is something that can be caught early on that could accelerate later in life, with consistent exposure to loud environments pushing the process along.
+That makes the problem actionable.
+If the earliest recognition is seen in the highend, then routine high-frequency scans, controlling of noise level and exposure, as well as normalizing and practicing good ear protection etiquette in loud spaces can actually make a difference.

+Possible harm / misreadings.
+Charts like these can be misread as something unavoidable (“everyone loses hearing at 70”).
+They also might overstate work noise while ignoring music, hobbies, or other environmental factors.

+What might be missing.
+NHANES doesn’t perfectly capture total sound history.
+Things such as exact levels, history, show volume, and use of ear protection use aren’t fully observed.
+Medical factors, smoking, childhood symptoms, and genetics can also shift thresholds.
+A lot of the examination questions as well were only tested on those 5-19 as well as 70+.

 ## References
 - Centers for Disease Control and Prevention (CDC). *National Health and Nutrition Examination Survey (NHANES)*.
 - https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Examination&Cycle=2017-2020